 - Stay bear aware at all times and dispose of any food, recycling and garbage in the bins at the parks or take it with you.

 - Pack out what you pack in, including that oversized unicorn floaty, we love it, but you can keep it!

 - Speaking of water, be sure to fill your reusable water bottle and drink plenty – you can get it right out of the tap.

 - If you’re bringing Fido along for any adventures read up on dog-friendly parks and hikes.

-If you have any questions, the Ask Whistler Live Chat Service is available seven days a week from 8 AM to 9 PM PST via Facebook Messenger, WhatsApp, SMS and phone.
-Whistler.com also has a COVID information page for the latest updates and health advisories for Whistler.
+If you have any questions, the Ask Whistler Live Chat Service is available seven days a week from 8 AM to 7 PM daily via Facebook Messenger, WhatsApp, SMS and phone.

 See you on or in the water!